3xWangDot/3xWangDot.github.io/_pages/about.md

 NEWS:
 ======
+*March 2025*: Two papers accepted to the WACV 2025.

+*December 2024*: One paper accepted to the NeurIPS 2024.

+*October 2024*: One paper accepted to the ECCV 2024.

+*October 2023*: One paper accepted to the ICCV 2023.

 *February 2023*: One paper accepted to the CVPR 2023.

 *February 2022*: Two papers accepted to the CVPR 2022.